roc-lang/roc/TUTORIAL.md

 ### List element type compatibility

 If we tried to give `List.map` a function that didn't work on the elements in the list, then we'd get an error at compile time.
-Here's a valid and an invalid example:
+Here's a valid, and then an invalid example:

 ```coffee
 # working example